The flow of funds for the Transportation Trust Fund Authority (TTFA) begins with a series of revenue sources that have

 Constitutionally dedicated revenues include the Motor Fuels Tax

 , the Petroleum Products Gross

-, and a portion of the General Sales Tax
+, and a portion of the General Sales and Use Tax

 .
 Statutorily dedicated revenues include "Good Driver" vehicle